 Witness Boswell made an adjustment to remove 50% of the expenses associated with the Board of Directors of Duke Energy that have been allocated to DEC.
 Tr.
 Vol. 26, p.
 589. She argued that the Board of Directors has a fiduciary duty to protect the interests of shareholders, which may differ from the interests of ratepayers.
 Id.
 Accordingly, the Public Staff believes it is appropriate for the shareholders of the larger electric utilities to bear a reasonable share of the costs of compensating the Board of Directors, as well as the cost of insurance for these individuals.
 Id.
-Witness Silinski explained that the Company is required to have a Board of Directors and that the costs of being an investor-owned utility, including Board costs, are in fact costs of service.
+Witness Silinski explained that the Company is required to have a Board of Directors and that the costs of service.
 Id. at 252.
 He argued that it is not fair or reasonable to penalize the Company for being an investor-owned utility with attendant requirements to that corporate structure.
 Id. at 252-53.